From dynamical to steady-state many-body metrology: Precision limits and their attainability with two-body interactions: Steady-state metrology

-The proof of this result can be found in Appendix~\ref{app:dephasing} and relies on maximizing separately $\f_{\rm ext}$ and $\f_{\rm int}$.
-Thanks to the interpretation of both $\f_{\rm ext}$ and $\f_{\rm int}$ corresponding to QFI induced by (external and internal) rotations induced by the generator $S$, the proof relies on bounding the operator norm of $S$, for which we employ Gershgorin's theorem (see Appendix~\ref{app:circleth} and Ref.~\cite{circle}).\\
+The proof of this result can be found in Appendix~\ref{app:dephasing} and relies on separately maximizing $\f_{\rm ext}$ and $\f_{\rm int}$.
+Thanks to the interpretation of both $\f_{\rm ext}$ and $\f_{\rm int}$ corresponding to QFI induced by (external and internal) rotations induced by the generator $S$, the proof relies on bounding the operator norm of $S$ using the Proposition.~\ref{prop:gersh-energy} in Appendix~\ref{app:circleth} based on Gershgorin circle theorem (see Appendix~\ref{app:circleth} for details). \\